laurent-guerguy/Project-3-Our-Future-Data-Jobs-and-Salaries/README.md

 - Germany will have Europe’s best absolute wealth Germany is indeed the Europan country with the highest absolute wealth.

-So to summarize the answer to the question Where is the best place to work (if you want to acheive maximum wealth) is the USA.
+So to summarize the answer to the question: "Where is the best place to work (if you want to acheive maximum wealth)?" is the USA.

 <a name="links"></a>